 Power Boat Lottery Information

-The 2014 Powerboat Lottery has ended.
-If you are interested in obtaining a permit, you may call the Standley Lake Nature Center at 303-425-1097 and asked to be placed on the waitlist.
+If you have questions regarding the permit process or obtaining a permit, you may call the Standley Lake Nature Center at 303-425-1097.

-Between March 1-23, 2014 - Payment and verification of required documents (completed application packet and residency requirement documentation) will be due.
-Payments will only be accepted between 9 a.m. to 4 p.m.
+Payment and verification of required documents (completed application packet and residency requirement documentation) will begin March 1, 2015 and end March 22.
+Payments will only be accepted at the Standley Lake Nature Center, 9 a.m. to 4 p.m. daily.

 Payments presented without required documentation will not be accepted.